temperlang/temperlang-blog/posts/generically-speaking.md

   // Handled the no-element-0 case above.
   let leastSoFar = elements[0]

-  // Loop over the elements afer 0 comparing each once. for i in [1, len(elements)):
+  // Loop over the elements after 0 comparing each once. for i in [1, len(elements)):
     let elementᵢ = elements[i]
     if leastSoFar > elementᵢ③: